hartwigmedical/hmftools/pipeline/README_TARGETED.md

 ```

 ## Future improvements

-* Off Target normalisation and integration** - This is implemented, but not used as currently does not yield a benefit over on target alone.
+* **Off Target normalisation and integration** - This is implemented, but not used as currently does not yield a benefit over on target alone.
 MSI thresholds - We could better estimate if we had a more diverse range of samples for testing with known MSIndelsPerMb rates around and above the MSI cutoff.
-* Purity & ploidy estimates** - Purity and ploidy estimates are only correct approximately half the time.
-The fit could be made more robust by improving -COBALT/AMBER parameterisation, merging on and off target regions or changing PURPLE fit functionality
+* **Purity & ploidy estimates** - There are two known issues in panel's purity and ploidy estimations.
+Relative to the WGS truth set, Purple can at times estimate ploidy at 1/2 of whole genome and estimate purity to be 100%.
+A somatic readjustment to fix these issues is currently work-in-progress.
+* **Exon validation** - Validation on exon sequencing to further inform parameterisation in targeted mode is expected by release 5.35.

 ## Example Pipeline Scripts